SAP-samples/teched2023-AD267/exercises/rap/exercises/ex2/README.md

 ## Introduction

-In this exercise, you will use the package `Z_ONLINESHOP_###`that you have created earlier.
+In this exercise, you will use the package `Z_ONLINESHOP_###` that you have created earlier.
 Here you will create a database table where you will define all important fields for the OnlineShop application.

 This RAP business object (BO) represents an online shop, where you can order laptops or other articles you need as an employee. <!--After an article such as a laptop is ordered, a purchase requisition can be created by pressing a button in your application which will trigger an action in your RAP BO.-->

 We will start our implementation by building a simple managed RAP business object and we will add the business logic to call the released RAP API in SAP S/4HANA afterwards.

 You will use an ADT wizard to generate all the needed development RAP artefacts of your UI service.
 This includes the data model, projection view, service definition and service binding.
-Afterwards you will check your _OnlineShop_ application with the SAP Fiori elements preview.
+Afterwards, you will check your _OnlineShop_ application with the SAP Fiori elements preview.

 > **Reminder:**
-> Don't forget to replace all occurences of the placeholder **`###`** with the 3-digit code in your ABAP username in the exercise steps below.
+> Don't forget to replace all occurrences of the placeholder **`###`** with the 3-digit code in your ABAP username in the exercise steps below.
 > You can use the ADT function **Replace All** (**Ctrl+F**) for the purpose.

-## Exercise 2.1: Create database table
+## Exercise 2.1: Create a database table

 Create a database table![table](../../images/adt_tabl.png) to store the _OnlineShop_ data.
-A OnlineShop entity defines general data, such as the product name or the quantity that is ordered.
+An OnlineShop entity defines general data, such as the product name or the quantity that is ordered.
 Once the order is checked out the number of the purchase requisition that will be created by using our released API will be stored as well.

 > Hint:
-> The tasks are also desribed in the following tutorial (step 2).
+> The tasks are also described in the following tutorial (step 2).
 Just replace the names with those that are mentioned in this how to guide.
 > https://developers.sap.com/tutorials/abap-environment-rap100-generate-ui-service.html

    1. Right-click on your ABAP package **`Z_ONLINESHOP_###`** and select **New** > **Other ABAP Repository Object** from the context menu.